-Luke Row is a BACP registered psychodynamic therapist in South London, UK.
-He works with people who've tried managing their symptoms and are ready to understand what's underneath.
+Luke Row is a BACP registered psychodynamic therapist in Croydon, South London, with advanced training at Tavistock Relationships.
+He works with individuals who've tried managing their symptoms and couples tired of managing each other, people ready to understand what's underneath.
 Book a session →

 Here's what nobody tells you: you might be doing everything right and still getting nowhere.
 Not because therapy doesn't work, but because you're having therapy about your life rather than having therapy in your life.